lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-02-08-Cbrt23_Irrational.md

 is a nonzero rational) to conclude that $3x\sqrt[3]6$ is irrational.
 The point of moreover/ultimately is to reduce our reliance on labels.

+The Isabelle theory file is [available to download](/Isabelle-Examples/Cbrt23_Irrational.thy).